Find Trade Colleges

 668 Total Awards

-Uintah Basin Technical College ranked #15 on this year’s Most Popular Trade Schools in the Rocky Mountains Region list.
+Uintah Basin Technical College came in at #15 in this year’s edition of the Most Popular Trade Schools in the Rocky Mountains Region ranking.
 Roosevelt, Utah is the setting for this small institution of higher learning.
 The public school handed out degrees to 668 students in 2021-2022.

 Around 35% of those degree recipients were women.